-\textbf{Deep Reinforcement Learning:} Deep reinforcement learning is originally designed for learning and mimicking human decision-making processes, which aims to enable the agent to make appropriate behaviors according to the current environment through continuous interaction with the environment \cite{li2017deep}.
+\textbf{Deep Reinforcement Learning:} Deep reinforcement learning is originally designed for learning and mimicking human decision-making processes, which aims to enable the agent to make appropriate behaviors according to the current environment through continuous interaction with the environment \cite{li2017deep,mnih2013playing}.
 It doesn't require any supervisory information unlike supervised machine learning methods, but rather receives a reward signal to evaluate the performance of the action.
-Reinforcement learning has received a lot of attention since the alpha go beat human go masters.
+Reinforcement learning has received a lot of attention since the AlphaGo \cite{silver2016mastering,silver2017mastering} beats humans.
 Computer vision tasks have also benefited from deep reinforcement learning in recent years.
 For example, Zhou \textit{et al}. have applied deep reinforcement learning to train a summarization network for video summary \cite{zhou2018deep}.
 Dong \textit{et al}. use reinforcement learning for action recognition \cite{dong2019attention}.
 The process of discarding some irrelevant frames is a kind of hard attention mechanism in their method.
-Besides, it has been applied in some other fields like tracking, segmentation and person search \cite{li2017deep}.
+Besides, it has been applied in some other fields like tracking, identification \cite{peking2021ijcv}, and person search \cite{li2017deep}.

 However, there is no example that deep reinforcement learning is applied in generating adversarial examples.
-Reinforcement learning algorithms have similar implementation mechanisms with adversarial attack algorithms especially black-box attack algorithms.
-It is the first time that we attempt to apply reinforcement learning to video black-box adversarial attacks.
+Reinforcement learning algorithms have similar implementation mechanisms with adversarial attack algorithms, especially black-box attack algorithms.
+It is the first time that we attempt to apply reinforcement learning to the video black-box adversarial attacks.
 An agent is designed to select key frames while attacking a video using a novel reward function.
-The key frames selection and adversarial attack are mutual guidance and cooperation in the whole attacking process.
+The key frames selection and adversarial attacks are mutual guidance and cooperation in the whole attacking process.